 Looking for the ultimate off-the-grid honeymoon?
 Pack your bags and head 80 miles east of Seattle to Suncadia Resort.
 Nestled among 6,400 acres of Cascade Mountain forest, Suncadia has a sumptuous woodland feel that's perfect for newlyweds who want to get away from it all.
-Paying tribute to being together in the great outdoors, newlyweds can take their first walk to wedded bliss at the resort’s 1,000 steps—a unique concrete stairway that starts at the property’s lodge and leads you down to the trickling Cle Elum river—making it a unique place to capture your love.
+Paying tribute to being together in the great outdoors, newlyweds can take their first walk toward wedded bliss at the resort’s 1,000 steps—a unique concrete stairway that starts at the property’s lodge and leads you down to the trickling Cle Elum river—making it a unique place to capture your love.

-Hollywood, Florida, may be the anti-South Beach, and that’s what makes it wonderful.
+Hollywood, Florida may be the anti-South Beach, and that’s what makes it wonderful.
 Once heralded as a spring break mecca, Miami’s neighbor to the north is experiencing another transformation.
-The destination’s dining trends have moved past chains to a more diverse, eclectic, and chef-driven scene, giving rise to highly-rated, freestanding, interesting hotel-based restaurants.
-Included are dozens of extremely popular hotspots on Las Olas Boulevard (Fort Lauderdale’s Rodeo Drive)—low-key hidden gems such as Bubbles & Pearls and Hardy Park, and higher profile restaurants including Kuro and Burlock Coast Seafare & Spirits.
-In hotel news, a restored mid-century modern building is now home to a trio of boutique hotels in Fort Lauderdale’s North Beach Village neighborhood—the Ikona and Fortuna opened beachside in 2016 and the third, Mirra Hotel, is on track to open later this year.
-Choose from the Coastal American Point Royal from Geoffrey Zakarian, modern Japanese Izakaya and Monkitail from Michael Schulson, the festive Nuevo Latino Playa from Sue Torres and Darren Carbone, casual grab-and-go market the Canteen, or family-friendly sweets shop Candy & Cones, among others.
-Other early 2017 openings include HYDE Resort, the beachfront sister property to the newly opened Beachwalk Resort in Hallandale Beach, the Conrad Fort Lauderdale Beach Resort, and the Plunge Beach Hotel in Lauderdale-by-the-Sea.
+The destination’s dining trends have moved past chains to a more diverse, eclectic, and chef-driven scene, giving rise to highly rated, freestanding, interesting hotel-based restaurants.
+Included are dozens of extremely popular hot spots on Las Olas Boulevard (Fort Lauderdale’s Rodeo Drive)—low-key hidden gems such as Bubbles & Pearls and Hardy Park, and higher profile restaurants including Kuro and Burlock Coast Seafare & Spirits.
+In hotel news, a restored mid-century modern building is now home to a trio of boutique hotels in Fort Lauderdale’s North Beach Village neighborhood—the Elita, the Fortuna, and the Fala.
+If you get hungry you can choose from the Coastal American Point Royal from Geoffrey Zakarian, modern Japanese Izakaya and Monkitail from Michael Schulson, festive Nuevo Latino Playa from Sue Torres and Darren Carbone, casual grab-and-go market the Canteen, or family-friendly sweets shop Candy & Cones, among others.